mikemcduffie/XADMaster/README.md

-The XADMaster framework for handling compressed archive files in various formats.
-It is released under the GNU LGPL.
+The XADMaster framework for uncompressing archive files in various formats.

-The original source files can found at the developer's website <http://unarchiver.c3.cx/unarchiver>.
+* The original source files can found at the developer's website <http://unarchiver.c3.cx/unarchiver>.
+XAMaster is released under the GNU LGPL.

-The framework is mirrored here in preparation for supporting Simple Comic development on GitHub.
-The intent is to keep this master branch of this mirror up to date with The Unarchiver site.
+* The framework is mirrored here in preparation for supporting Simple Comic development on GitHub <https://github.com/arauchfuss/Simple-Comic>.

+* The intent is to keep this master branch of this mirror up to date with The Unarchiver site.

-##Here is the original ReadMe from the The Unarchiver:
+####Here is the original ReadMe from the The Unarchiver:
 --------------------------------------------------------------
 ![Icon](http://wakaba.c3.cx/images/unarchiver_icon.png)